Infilonic/OOP-for-Scrap-Mechanic/README.md

 }
 ```

 As you might have noticed, we won't load a separate file for our part, even if we would define multiple parts with different classes and therefore files.
 The parts in the `parts.json` file only load the `Main.lua` script file.
-Otherwise, the class might not be available immediately or at all (in case the Syntax Extension library was never loaded).
+Otherwise, the class might not be available immediately or at all (in case the syntax extension library was never loaded).
 The `classname` property can take the same name as the class (and in this case also the same file name).

 You can change the properties as you like (color, qualityLevel, physicsMaterial etc.).